Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Introduction

 Our imputed values are point-wise consistent and have asymptotic normal distributions, which is relevant for the matrix completion literature that studies a similar problem.
 Both our paper and the matrix completion literature assume a low-rank structure in the panel data.
-In the matrix completion literature, the most popular method is to estimate the low-rank matrix from a convex optimization problem.\footnote{The conventional optimization problem is to minimize the mean squared error between the observations and the corresponding entries in the estimated matrix while regularizing the nuclear norm of the estimated matrix \citep{mazumder2010spectral,negahban2011estimation,negahban2012restricted}.
-The nuclear norm of a matrix is similar to the $\ell_1$ norm of a vector.
-The optimal solution tends to have a lower rank if the nuclear norm has more weight in the objective function.} The main results in the matrix completion literature are upper bounds for the mean-squared estimation error for the estimated matrix.
+In the matrix completion literature, the most popular method is to estimate the low-rank matrix from a convex optimization problem using a nuclear norm regularization \citep{mazumder2010spectral,negahban2011estimation,negahban2012restricted}.
+The main results in the matrix completion literature are upper bounds for the mean-squared estimation error of the estimated matrix.
 However, point-wise consistency does not hold in general because the typically used nuclear norm regularization results in a bias in the estimated matrix.
 In their path-breaking work, \cite{chen2019inference} propose de-biased estimators and provide an inferential theory under the assumption of i.i.d. sampling and i.i.d. noise.
+There is a trade-off in terms of the generality of the model and the required observations, where our work allows for the most general patterns in missing observations with a general approximate factor structure at the cost of observing entries at a higher rate than \cite{chen2019inference}.
 Our paper contributes to the matrix completion literature by allowing general observation patterns and dependent error structures, which is particularly relevant for applications in social science.